 You can get more information about joining a clinical research study by visiting the Medicare website to read or download the publication Medicare and Clinical Research Studies.
-(The publication is available at: www.medicare.gov/Pubs/pdf/02226-Medicare-and-Clinical-Research-Studies.pdf.)
+(The publication is available at: www.medicare.gov/sites/default/files/2019-09/02226-medicare-and-clinical-research-studies.pdf.)
 You can also call 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY/TDD users should call 1-877-486-2048.

-SECTION 6 Rules for getting care in a religious non-medical health care institution
+SECTION 6 Rules for getting care in a religious nonmedical health care institution